ursatile/css4eng/211-backgrounds-colors-and-composition.md

 {% example z-index-with-opacity.html elements="body" iframe_style="height: 8.5em;" %}

 Notice how in this example, the boxes in the middle have `opacity` applied to the entire element, so it affects the text and border as well as the background, whereas the boxes on the right are opaque elements with a transparent background, so the text and border is still drawn at full intensity.

+## Stacking Contexts

+A stacking context defines a group of associated elements that will be stacked independently of any other group of elements.
+Every page has at least one stacking context, created by the root `<html>` element, and various layout properties will create additional stacking contexts - check out [features creating stacking contexts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_positioned_layout/Stacking_context#features_creating_stacking_contexts) at MDN if you want the full list.
+It's not very interesting.

+{% example stacking-contexts.html elements="style,body" iframe_style="height: 8em;" %}

 ## Using CSS Blend Modes